 Policy Number Title Family Name Company / Organisation Title Family Name Company / Organisation 3.1 Legally compliant?
 3.2 Sound?
 4.Unsound because it is not: 5.
 Reasons for not being legally compliant/sound 6.
-Change(s) Site Alloca complia Zoe Otter Bernadette Hewitt Chris Eaves Bill Eames Lisa Twidell Paul Twidell Rachel Philips Janice Hopwood Billy Hatifani Consultatio on ID Nu mber SAPS 51 (Please refer t o additional attachments - Electronic only) 1 Policy LY1 Rait No No Positively prepared Justified Effective Consistent with National Policy The Local Plan will be examined by an independent inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, legal and procedural requirements, and whether it is sound.
+Change(s) needed to make the Site Allocation DPD legally compliant and sound.
+7. Attend and give evidence at the hearing part of the examination?
+8. Reasons for appearing at examination Zoe Otter Bernadette Hewitt Chris Eaves Bill Eames Lisa Twidell Paul Twidell Rachel Philips Janice Hopwood Billy Hatifani Consultation on ID Nu mber SAPS 51 (Please refer to additional a attachments - Electronic only) Policy LY1 Rait No No Positively prepared Justified Effective Consistent with National Policy The Local Plan will be examined by an independent inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, legal and procedural requirements, and whether it is sound.
 A local planning authority should submit a plan for examination which it considers is "sound" - namely that it is: Positively prepared - the plan should be prepared based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development; Justified - the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; Effective - the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities; and Consistent with national policy - the plan should enable the delivery of sustainable development in accordance with the policies in the Framework.

-e(s) needed to make the llocation DPD legally npliant and sound.
-7. Attend and give evidence at the hearing part of the examination?
-8. Reasons for appearing at examination his site from this plan.
+Notes for submission.
+Positively Prepared - This proposal is not consistent with achieving sustainable development.
+Of the 5 identified sites reviewed in the plan, the Sturt Avenue site was scored as the second lowest out of the 5 options that were put forward in the CDC sustainability report with a score of -2.
+This is not reasonable.
+From the CDC Sustainability appraisal Nov 2016: 2.2.5 Lynchmere Housing Options Option 1 (land at Sturt Avenue) (submitted option) and Option 5 (land at Sturt Avenue) (submitted option) and Option 5 (land at Sturt Meadow Cottages) These options would involve clearing woodland and also have a negative impact on the River Wey adjacent.
+The sites also have poor access, although they are close to the facilities of Camelsdale.
+The submitted policy contains some mitigation proposals for the biodiversity impacts, but some negative impacts remain. removal of this site from this plan.
 No, I wish to communicate through written representations